Sexual Misconduct and Discrimination

 5.1.
 General

 5.1.1.
-The university shall respond promptly and effectively to all complaints of sexual discrimination, sexual misconduct, and retaliation, and shall take appropriate action to prevent, correct, and sanction conduct that violates this policy.
+The university shall respond promptly, equitably, and effectively to all reports of sex discrimination, sexual misconduct, and retaliation, and shall take appropriate action to prevent, remedy impacts of, and stop conduct that violates this policy.

-5.1.6.
-Persons who are found to have violated this policy shall be subject to sanctions commensurate with the violation, up to and including termination of employment, expulsion from the university, and/or removal of privileges to participate in university programs and activities.
+5.1.9.
+Persons who are found to have violated this policy shall be subject to sanctions commensurate with the violation, up to and including termination of employment, or expulsion from the university or removal of privileges to participate in university programs and activities, or both.

 b.
 If student discipline is warranted, it shall be administered in accordance with the Code of Student Conduct (“Code”).
-All sanctions listed in the Code are available as outcomes for student violations of this policy, including, but not limited to, warning, required educational activities, university/community service work hours, behavior expectations, restitution, restriction/exclusion, no contact order, academic sanction, removal from a class, residential disciplinary probation, university conduct probation, conduct suspension, expulsion, loss of recognition, and degree revocation.
+All sanctions listed in the Code are available as outcomes for any violation of this policy, based on the severity of the conduct, the aggravating or mitigating circumstances, or the cumulative conduct record of the respondent.
+Sanctions include, but are not limited to, warning, required educational activities, university/community service work hours, behavior expectations, restitution, restriction/exclusion, no contact order, academic sanction, removal from a class, residential disciplinary probation, university conduct probation, conduct suspension, expulsion, loss of recognition, and degree revocation.

-5.1.7.
+5.1.10.
 The university may impose an interim administrative suspension on a student/student organization or may impose an interim change in the employment arrangements of an employee, pending the completion of an investigation and resolution.
-Such interim administrative suspension or change in employment arrangements will be initiated in accordance with SCCS or ELR processes, and in compliance with applicable law or collective bargaining agreement.
+Such interim administrative suspension or change in employment arrangements will be initiated in accordance with university processes, and in compliance with applicable law or collective bargaining agreement.

-5.1.8.
-The Executive Director of EOA & Title IX Coordinator is responsible for implementation of and compliance with this policy, and is responsible for publishing this policy, developing and conducting training, and establishing an administrative structure that facilitates the prevention, response to, mitigation of effects, and elimination of sexual misconduct and discrimination consistent with this policy.
+5.1.11.
+The Executive Director of EOA & Title IX Coordinator is responsible for the implementation of and compliance with this policy, including publishing this policy, developing and conducting training, monitoring for and correcting barriers to reporting, and establishing an administrative structure that facilitates the prevention, response to, mitigation of effects, and elimination of sex discrimination, sexual misconduct, and retaliation consistent with this policy.
+The Executive Director of EOA & Title IX Coordinator acts with independence and authority, free from bias and conflicts of interest.
+The Executive Director of EOA & Title IX Coordinator oversees all resolutions under this policy and associated procedures.
+All employees involved in the resolution process are vetted and trained to ensure they are not biased for or against any party in a specific complaint, or for or against complainants or respondents, generally.

-5.1.9.
-Complainants and respondents are not restricted from discussing or sharing information with others who may support or assist them during the process, nor are they prohibited from seeking resolution in court or with an applicable state or federal agency.
-However, reproduction of documents and/or disclosure of information contained in documents made available for review in the process is prohibited, and any breach of this restriction is subject to disciplinary action by ELR and/or SCCS, as appropriate.
+5.1.14.
+Complainants and respondents are not restricted from discussing or sharing information related to the complaint with others who may support or assist them during the process, nor are they prohibited from seeking resolution in court or with an applicable state or federal agency.
+However, parties and their advisors are prohibited from unauthorized reproduction of documents and/or disclosure of information made available for review in the university investigation or resolution process.
+Publicly disclosing university work product (i.e., documents produced, compiled, or written for the purposes of a university investigation or resolution process) or a party’s personally identifiable information without authorization or consent is a breach of this restriction and subject to disciplinary action in accordance to university processes.
 All parties are encouraged to exercise discretion in sharing information in order to safeguard the integrity of the process and to avoid retaliation or the appearance of retaliation.
-While discretion is encouraged, the Title IX Investigation Process should not be understood to limit the legal rights of the parties during or after resolution.
+While discretion is encouraged, this policy should not be understood to limit the legal rights of the parties during or after resolution.
 The university may not, by federal law, prohibit either party from disclosing the final outcome after any appeal is concluded.
 All other conditions for disclosure are governed by applicable state and federal law.

 5.2.
 Amnesty

 5.2.2.
-Exceptions: At the discretion of the Director of Student Conduct and Community Standards, or their designee, a reporting party, a complainant, a witness, or a respondent will not be granted reporting amnesty if their behavior placed the health or safety of any other person at risk, if the university determines that the report of sexual misconduct was not made in good faith, or the violation of the Code was egregious.
+Exceptions: At the discretion of the Assistant Dean & Director of Student Conduct and Community Standards, or their designee, a reporting student, a complainant, a witness, or a respondent will not be granted reporting amnesty if their behavior placed the health or safety of any other person at risk, if the university determines that the report of sexual misconduct was not made in good faith, or the violation of the Code was egregious.

 5.3.
-Prohibited Conduct – OSU Sexual Misconduct and Discrimination*
+Prohibited Conduct – OSU Sex Discrimination and Sexual Misconduct3

 5.3.1.
-Sex/Gender-Based Discrimination.
-Conduct, either intentional or unintentional, based on sex, gender, gender identity (including transgender), gender expression, or sexual orientation, that:
+Sex Discrimination.
+Conduct, either intentional or unintentional, on the basis of sex, that:

 a.
 Excludes an individual from participation in any university program or activity for which they are otherwise eligible; or